 Parole was abolished in Illinois in 1978.
 Persons convicted of crimes before that date are still eligible for parole.
-Click image to read some of the success stories of those who have been granted parole.
+Download the PDF to read some of the success stories.
+Email email@example.com to submit your parole success story!

 The main goal of any parole system should be to ensure that people aren’t kept incarcerated past the point that they cease posing a threat to society.
 This ensures both the safety of society and that limited resources are not wasted on over-incapacitation.
 Having incarcerated so many millions of our fellow citizens for so long, we now have reams of data showing who is most or least likely to commit a new crime if released from prison.
 Unfortunately, the facts are often drowned out by rhetoric and stigma.
 The facts are that: 1) people in prison for violent …Read More →